4d/docs/website/translated_docs/pt/Concepts/parameters.md

 //in the context of a subform
 ```

 Data can also be **returned** from methods and class functions.
 For example, the following line is a statement that uses the built-in command, `Length`, to return the length of a string.
-The statement puts the value returned by `Length` in a variable called *MyLength*.
-Here is the statement:
+As instruções põe o valor devolvido por `Length` em uma variável chamada *MyLength*.
+Esta é a instrução:

 ```4d
 MyLength:=Length("How did I get here?")
 ```

-Any subroutine can return a value.
+Qualquer subrotina pode retornar um valor.
 Only one single output parameter can be declared per method or class function.

 Input and output values are [evaluated](#values-or-references) at the moment of the call and copied into local variables within the called class function or method.
 Two syntaxes are proposed to declare variable parameters in the called code: